Livewire (DC Comics): Comics

-Unlike the DCAU version of Livewire, she was born with the gift of controlling electricity.
-Enraged at the loss of her job, she went to the top of the station where she was struck by lightning.
-Absorbing a large amount of energy from the lightning bolt, her appearance changed to a chalk-white skin with blue hair.
-With that change, she decided that she would now take her revenge out on Superman.
+Leslie Willis / Livewire is introduced into the main comics continuity in Action Comics #835 (March 2006), written by Gail Simone and John Byrne.
+This version is a metahuman who was born with superhuman abilities and was originally a radio host who was fired when Miguel, the owner of the station she broadcasts on, decides to turn the station into a country station.
+Enraged at the loss of her job, she goes to the top of the station, where is was struck by lightning.
+Absorbing a large amount of energy from the lightning bolt, Willis gains chalk-white skin and blue hair and decides to take her revenge out on Superman.